Easy Read Information

 Ayesh Alshukri.
 Building a dynamic functional clinical data warehouse (CDW) for personalised health care - lessons from the Individualised Screening for Diabetic Retinopathy (ISDR) study.
 Poster at 26th Meeting of the European Association for the Study of Diabetes eye complications (EASDec) Study Group, Manchester, 23 Jun 2016 - 25 Jun 2016

 Simon Harding.
 Christopher Sampson.
 Christopher Cheyne.
 Deborah Broadbent.
 Amu Wang.
 Mehrdad Mobayen-Rahni.
 Ayesh Alshukri.
 Anthony Fisher.
 Jiten Vora.
 Marta Garcia Finana.
 10 year observational study of patient related outcomes during expansion to full population coverage of a systematic diabetes eyecare programme - the Liverpool Diabetic Eye Study.
-In The association of research in vision and ophthalmology annual conference, Seattle, USA.
+Presentation at the association of research in vision and ophthalmology annual conference, Seattle, USA.
 01 May 2016 - 05 May 2016.
-Investigative Ophthalmology & Visual Science.
-Association for Research in Vision and Ophthalmology (ARVO), 2016.

 Biswas S, Denby CE, Das K. Does Cerebrovascular Reserve measured by CT Perfusion using Acetazolamide challenge predict future Stroke/TIA in Cerebro-vascular Steno-occlusive Disease.
-ASNR 54th Annual Meeting, May 2016.
+Presentation at ASNR 54th Annual Meeting, May 2016.

 S.P.
 Lake.
 Strategic Technological Assets Network (STAN): Managing Health Technology and the Technologists’ Role.
 Presentation at IPEM Meeting: Medical Technology of the Future, Manchester, January 2016.